TangleZ/winA/README.md

-# winA
-this is for windows
+This rep is for practice C.